-- Your spouse or de facto partner
+- your spouse or de facto partner;

-- A child (up to age 25)
+- a child (up to age 25); or

-A child between the ages of 18-25 can only be nominated as a beneficiary if they are financially dependant on you at the time of your death or meet the disabled criteria of the Disability Services Act 1986.
+A child between the ages of 18 and 25 can only be nominated as a beneficiary if they are financially dependent on you at the time of your death or have a disability as outlined in theDisability Services Act 1986.

-If the pension is paid to a child between the ages of 18-25, the pension will be paid out until they turn 25 or the balance reaches 0.
-Once the child reaches the age of 25, the balance will be paid out in a lump sum.
+If you wish for your pension to be paid to a child between the ages of 18 and 25, the payment will continue until they turn 25 or the balance reaches $0.

 How do I make a nomination?

-- Login to your member account
+1. Log in to your account